henry2004y/VisAnaJulia/README.md

 There is a user recipe in Plots.
 Check it out for the possibility of parameter control!

-After some discussion with Xiantong, I realized that a direct wrapper over PyPlot function is possible, and would be more suitable for passing arguments.
+A direct wrapper over PyPlot function is possible, and would be more suitable for passing arguments.
 This may be a more plausible way to go than relying on recipes.

 When doing processing in batch mode on a cluster, there's usually no support for displaying backends.
 My current workaround:
 ```